Linda Leith: Biography

 She was awarded the Quebec Writers' Federation Community Award in 2003 and Canada's Commissioner of Official Languages' first Award of Excellence – Promotion of Linguistic Duality, in 2009.
 She was awarded the Queen Elizabeth II Diamond Jubilee Medal for her "contribution to Canada" in 2012 and in 2020 was appointed an Officer of the Order of Canada.

+In March 2026, Leith transferred ownership of Linda Leith Publishing to Co-Publisher and CFO Felicia Mihali.